Home

 figure

-When adding a new distance-curve there are 3 posible cases (it’s what’s represented in the 1st figure of this post, so let’s uise it again 😉) - case 1) the u-th distance-curve is better then the whole previous lowest-envelope; we replace everything - case 2) the u-th distance-curve is worse than the whole previous lowest-envelope; we ignore it - case 3) the u-th distance-curve intersects the previous lowest-envelope; we update it
+When adding a new distance-curve there are 3 possible cases (it’s what’s represented in the 1st figure of this post, so let’s use it again 😉) - Case 1) The u-th distance-curve is better than the whole previous lowest-envelope; we replace everything - Case 2) The u-th distance-curve is worse than the whole previous lowest-envelope; we ignore it - Case 3) The u-th distance-curve intersects the previous lowest-envelope; we update it

 paper_graph